 The elements required to manage data center infrastructure have transitioned from internal IT to cloud-based managed services.
 SaaS, PaaS, and IaaS have proven the advantages managed services bring to IT organizations.

 Network connectivity is no different.
-Global SD-WAN managed services provide all the benefits of edge-based SD-WAN solutions, while freeing internal IT from the rigorous and unproductive tasks of managing network infrastructure.
+A Cloud-first WAN provides all the benefits of edge-based SD-WAN solutions, while freeing internal IT from the rigorous and unproductive tasks of managing network infrastructure.

 2. Unrealistic budget